Article

 - Pricing strategies: Businesses may need to adjust pricing strategies to maintain profitability while complying with wage laws.

-- Productivity: A company can improve worker morale and productivity by adopting a generous remuneration policy (for example Costco, Trader Joe’s)
+- Productivity: A company can improve worker morale and productivity by adopting a fair and generous remuneration policy.

 - Reputation: Companies with a reputation for paying well may be more competitive in terms of attracting the very best talent.

-- Retention: Employees will be less tempted to jump ship to a rival firm if their employer is offering a competitive remuneration package.
+- Retention: Employees will be less tempted to leave your company for a rival firm if you are offering a competitive remuneration package.

 Compliance and enforcement